Vintage Card Consultants

 Now as Winemaker and Co-President with his sister Alison, Alex actively participates in the Oregon wine industry, including spearheading the project to develop six new American Viticultural Areas in the northern Willamette Valley in 2002.
 Alex lives with his wife Ginny on the family’s vineyards in the Dundee Hills with his twin boys, Nikolas and Avery.

-MICHAELA RODENO - consultant for the wines from Napa / Sonoma
+CHARLES METCALFE - consultant for the wines from Portugal

 ‘University theses can be pretty abstruse at the best of times.
 One wonders then whether Richard Mayson knew how useful his thesis on Microclimates of the Vineyards of the Douro Valley (written at the tender age of 21) would be later on in life.
 After working for the Wine Society for five years he wrote Portugal's Wines and Wine Makers (Ebury Press, London 1992) and no doubt he found his labours very fruitful indeed.
 He is now one of the most respected authorities on Port, Sherry, Madeira and the wines of Spain and Portugal.
 He writes and lectures on wine and divides his time between London, Portugal and a family business in the Derbyshire Peak District’.
 (Decanter Magazine)

-Richard also writes regularly for The World of Fine Wine and Decanter magazine, chairing the Port and Madeira panels in the Decanter World Wine Awards.
+Richard writes regularly for The World of Fine Wine and Decanter magazine, chairing the Port and Madeira panels in the Decanter World Wine Awards.
 Richard is a Cavaleiro of the Confraria do Vinho do Porto.
+In 2019 he had the pleasure of being guest lecturer on the IWFS cruise on the River Douro.
+When travel regulations permit Richard will be writing a monograph for the IWFS entitled The Essential Guide to Modern Madeira.

 DAVID SWINGLER - consultant for the wines from South Africa